Eolu/unicode-chart-generator/README.md

 # Unicode Chart Generator

-This is a chart generator which reads in some text from standard input and outputs a chart to standard output.
+This is a chart generator which reads in some text from standard input (or a file) and outputs a chart to standard output.

 Usage is as follows:
 ```